telerik/blazor-docs/knowledge-base/checkbox-custom-icon.md

 ---
 title: Change Checkbox Icon
-description: How to change the CheckBox icon to a custom one
+description: How to change the CheckBox icon to a custom one.
 type: how-to
 page_title: Custom Checkbox Icon
 slug: checkbox-kb-custom-icon